OUR POLICIES

 -

 I agree to be respectful on social media (including messaging services).
-I understand that misuse of social media and messaging that directly affects INSPIRE Squash Academy or any of its members will result in disciplinary action.
+I understand that misuse of social media and messaging that directly affects Inspire Squash Academy or any of its members will result in disciplinary action.

 -